-Founded in 1993, OL is a Division of the Office of the Senior Vice President for Academic Affairs.
-As a hub for academic leadership development research and initiatives, our signature offerings aim to improve individual and collective leadership capacity and cultivate a culture of leadership development across the University.
-A snapshot of our recent projects and accomplishments is detailed below and in this Executive Summary.
+Founded in 1993, OL is a Division of the Office of the Executive Vice President for Academic Affairs and Senior Vice President for Strategy.
+As a hub for academic leadership development, consultation, and research, our signature offerings aim to improve individual and collective leadership capacity, support university strategy initiatives, and cultivate a culture of leadership development across the institution.

 OL provides assistance with the design, planning, and implementation of senior-level retreats for deans, directors, chairs, and other senior administrators.
 Recent projects include the following:

 - RBHS Clinical Chairs and RWJBarnabas

 - Rutgers Gardens

 We offer a modular approach to strategic planning and project planning that allows units and departments to systematically clarify their mission, vision, and values, and establish measurable goals and action plans.
 We have assisted over 100 academic and administrative units in their planning efforts, including recent work with the following areas:

 - Rutgers Biomedical and Health Sciences

 - Department of Landscape Architecture